 - All courses listed on the Official Transcript as receiving a Pass grade or above (such as A, B, C) qualify for credit recognition.
 Courses noted as Failed or the equivalent are disqualified.

 - A maximum number of 40 Waseda credit units can be recognized.

 In applying for credit recognition, the following documents must be submitted:

-- The STUDY ABROAD CREDIT TRANSFER APPLICATION FORM (input via Course N@vi).
+- (~ Returning to SILS from Fall, 2017) The STUDY ABROAD CREDIT TRANSFER APPLICATION FORM (input via Course N@vi).

 - An official transcript (English ver.) issued by the host institution.